Source: "Short Notes on Chinese Instruments of Music NB Dennys, 1874

 1958: The Chinese government institutes "Nationalization" (民族化, Mínzú huà), a series of reforms that included directing players of western instruments to learn traditional Chinese instruments instead, possibly in response to the lack of success with the previous music programs (see 1951, 1956).

 1960: Xú Zhèngāo (徐振高) of the Shanghai Musical Instrument Factory and the zheng instructor at the Shanghai Conservatory of Music Wáng Xùnzhī add the curving "S" bridge on the left of the instrument to a 21-string zheng.
 The tuning pegs were also changed from exposed wooden pegs on the top of the instrument to metal pegs hidden inside the instrument.
-Visit the Guzheng Varieties page to see those changes for yourself.
+Visit the Guzheng Types page to see those changes for yourself.

 1963: Zhāng Kūn (张昆), a zheng maker at the Shenyang Musical Instrument Factory, created the first functional modulated of Key-Changeable zheng.
 Mechanisms near the head of the instrument, by the player's right hand, could change the tension of strings.
 The action also changed other aspects of the sound and not in a good way; the instrument was never mass produced.
-Modulated zhengs received 20+ years of separate development; head over to the Guzheng Varieties page to read about their advancement.
+Modulated zhengs received 20+ years of separate development; head over to the Guzheng Types page to read about their advancement.

 1965: The 21-string S-bridge zither is patented under the name Dūnhuáng (敦煌), setting the stage for large scale production.